kyma-project/kyma/docs/compass/08-09-revoke-client-certificate.md

 - Runtime connected to Compass
 - [Established secure connection with Compass](#tutorials-establish-a-secure-connection-with-compass)

-> **NOTE**: To see how to maintain a secure connection with Compass and renew a client certificate, read [this](#tutorials-maintain-a-secure-connection-with-compass) tutorial.
+> **NOTE**: To see how to maintain a secure connection with Compass and renew a client certificate, read the [tutorial](#tutorials-maintain-a-secure-connection-with-compass).

 ## Steps

 1. Revoke the client certificate

     To revoke a client certificate, make a call to the Certificate-Secured Connector URL using the client certificate.
     The Certificate-Secured Connector URL is the `certificateSecuredConnectorURL` obtained when establishing a secure connection with Compass.
     Send this mutation with the call:

     ```graphql
     mutation { result: revokeCertificate }
     ```

     A successful call returns the following response:

     ```json
     {"data":{"result":true}}
     ```